ejkroon/probCOmp/README.md

 For empirical datasets consisting of weighted link lists, the comparison below will return `None` if the link list is formatted incorrectly.

-Once both empirical datasets have been loaded in the network representation.
-The Wasserstein distance between the two subgraphs can be calculated:
+`load_paths_to_graph()` returns the edge weight distribution of the subgraph for the empirical data.
+The Wasserstein distance between the two such distributions can then be calculated as follows:

 ```python
 outcome = compare_assemblages(empirical_links1, empirical_links2)
 ```

-The Wasserstein distance estimates the amount of shared technical knowledge between the two datasets of specific _chaînes opératoires_ (cf. Kroon 2024, Ch.
-4).
-The strength of the probabilistic method however, lies in its ability to incorporate control groups which can be used to judge the significance of the Wasserstein distance between two empirical datasets and to quantitatively test assumptions about the relations between ceramic assemblages.
+Control groups can then be generated or loaded to assess the significance of the Wasserstein distance between two ceramic assemblages.

-Control groups can consist of empirical datasets with paths, in which case one may compare them to the other datasets following the procedure above.
-Alternatively, control groups with can be generated based on a stochastic process or based on existing data (_random path generation_ and _guided random path generation_, respectively in Kroon 2024, 69-73).
-In this script, these operations can be performed as follows.
+For control groups which consist of paths, the same procedure can be applied as that shown above, and the comparison can be performed with `compare_assemblages()`.
+Alternatively, control groups can also be generated through _random path generation_ and/or _guided random path_ _generation_ (cf. Kroon 2024, 69-73).
+These operations can be performed as follows:

 ```python
 #Random path generation